mdroste/stata-binscatter2/README.md

 Overview
 ---------------------------------

 binscatter2 is a program for producing binned scatterplots in Stata.
-It nests the functionality of the excellent [binscatter](https://github.com/michaelstepner/binscatter) package, but runs substantially faster for big datasets (see [benchmarks](#benchmarks)).
-In addition, binscatter2 offers a handful of new features: the ability to overlay additional information about the conditional probability distribution (e.g. quantile intervals) and additional options for fit lines, saving, and multi-way fixed effects.
+It inherits the syntax and functionality of the excellent [binscatter](https://github.com/michaelstepner/binscatter) package, but runs substantially faster for big datasets (see [benchmarks](#benchmarks)).
+In addition, binscatter2 offers a handful of new features: the ability to overlay additional information about the conditional probability distribution (e.g. quantile intervals), an alternative procedure to adjust for controls suggested by [Cattaneo et al. (2019)](https://sites.google.com/site/nppackages/binsreg/Cattaneo-Crump-Farrell-Feng_2019_Binscatter.pdf), additional options for fit lines and saving, and multi-way fixed effects.

 Motivation
 ---------------------------------